 Two of the UCLA faculty members must hold either a full, split, joint, adjunct, or affiliate faculty appointment in the IoES.

 In addition to the university’s minimum standards for the nomination of the Doctoral Committee, the Environmental Health Sciences (EHS) Department will require the following:

 The three UCLA faculty members must hold either a full, split, joint, or adjunct faculty appointment in the IoES.

 Two of the four doctoral committee members must hold an academic appointment in Epidemiology.

-Students in the music and anthropology specialization: Beyond the three internal members of the dissertation committee, the outside member of the dissertation committee must be a faculty member of UCLA’s Department of Anthropology, or an anthropologist in another UCLA department approved by the student’s dissertation committee chair(s).
+Students in the Music and Anthropology specialization: Beyond the three internal members of the dissertation committee (or otherwise by petition), the outside member of the dissertation committee, which is required in the department, must be a faculty member of UCLA’s Department of Anthropology, or an anthropologist in another UCLA department approved by the student’s dissertation committee chair(s).
 An anthropologist from outside UCLA may also serve as the outside member of the dissertation committee.